Cocaine and crack

 Surveys indicate that almost 2.3 million 15 to 34 year-olds (2.3% of this age group) used cocaine in the last year in the European Union (The European Drug Report 2023).
 According to the European Drug Report 2020, England and Wales have the highest prevalence of cocaine use in Europe. and Wales.

-The UNODC World Drug Report 2023 reports that an estimated 22 million people used cocaine in 2021, representing 0.4% of the global adult population.
+The World Drug Report 2024 reports that an estimated 23.5 million people used cocaine in 2022, representing 0.45% of the global population.
 The Americas and Western and Central Europe remain the two main consumer markets for cocaine.